NIPOSoftwareBV/Nfield-SDK/README.md

 This SDK allows you to build applications that take advantage of the Nfield services.

 ## Requirements
-- .NET Framework 4.0 or later<
+- .NET Framework 4.0 or later.
 - To use this SDK to call Nfield services you need an Nfield account.

 ## Usage